Lighting 101: Strobe/Ambient Balance — A Shorthand Way of Thinking

 1. To set you up with a way of quickly understanding and/or communicating how a given photo was balanced, and

-2. To stop having to repeat walk-throughs on this process every time we mix flash and ambient.
+2. To not have to repeat full, detailed number-by-number walk-throughs on this process every time we mix flash and ambient.
 Which is just about every lit photo we shoot.

 First, a little confession.
 Lots of times when I am explaining to someone how a photo was lit, they will want to know everything -- shutter speed, ISO, aperture, flash power settings, etc.